Scarabaeus1033/NEXAH-CODEX/SYSTEM 001:  ENTRY RES·ONANCE – Feeling Before Structure/S_07_ucrt_resonance_fields.md

 <div align="center">
   <img src="visuals/universal_resonance_masters_triptychon.png" alt="UCRT Masters Triptychon" width="600"/>
 </div>

-> “Triptychon I: The Masters of Harmonic Constants”
+# Triptychon I: The Masters of Harmonic Constants
-> “Euler, Ramanujan, Riemann, Gauss — each stands for a resonance gate.
+> “** Euler, Ramanujan, Riemann, Gauss — each stands for a resonance gate.
 Their contributions are not isolated — they modulate a field.”

 ---